62 Notable alumni of

 Biography

-Glenn Robin Ware Babb is a former politician and diplomat for the former apartheid government in South Africa.
-More recently he has been a businessman and entrepreneur.
+Glenn Robin Ware Babb was a former politician and diplomat for the former apartheid government in South Africa.
+More recently he was a businessman and entrepreneur.
 From 1985 to 1987 he had a high-profile posting in Canada where he was his government's ambassador to Ottawa and made frequent public statements against the anti-apartheid movement and in defence of his government and in opposition to the movement for economic sanctions on and disinvestment from South Africa that the Canadian government was leading internationally.

 Bakone Justice Moloto